REVIEWING ONLY THE TOP WIFI THERMOMETERS 2019

 - Option to control pit temperature via drive fan, app (purchased separately)

-Flame Boss is trusted name in the smoking world.
-And for good reason.
-The Flame Boss 300 is a high-quality, durable smoking thermometer.
-It comes in two versions – one with a fan to help control the internal temperature of the grill, and one without.
+Flame Boss is trusted name in the smoking world, and for good reason: the Flame Boss 300, their flagship model, is a top-of-the-line, durable smoking thermometer that comes both with a fan to help control the internal temperature of the grill without.

-- Must power outlet close by.
-Does not run off battery
+- Needs power outlet close by.
+Does not run off battery.

 - Holes must be drilled to attach to grill